RoboticSchools/R-O-B-O-T-I-C-S/8. Projects/Readme.md

  *  Robotics and Coding always fun when we're doing with our hands.
  *  " Welcome to the Roboteer's World "
  *
- *  PUSH BUTTON PIANO USING ARDUINO CODE
- */
-/*
- *  Created by RoboticSchools
- *  Robotics and Coding always fun when we're doing with our hands.
- *  " Welcome to the Roboteer's World "
- *
  *  AUTHORIZATION USING RF ID AND DISPLAY
  */